Andy-Python-Programmer/aero/README.md

 root of the repository and, as the file name states, it is written in Python.

-By default if you run `./aero.py` without any arguments it will build the kernel and userland in debug mode and run it in QEMU.
+By default if you run `./aero.py` without any arguments it will build the kernel and userland in release mode with debug symbols and run it in QEMU.
 You can configure the behavior of the build system though.
 If you want to, you can use the `--help` option to read a brief description of what it can do.

 The build system acknowledges few different build modes, which cannot be used together and they are: `--clean`, `--check`, `--test` and `--document`.